hodgesds/perf-utils/README.md

 thread is used (the thread that was just locked).
 Before using this library you should probably read the [`perf_event_open`](http://www.man7.org/linux/man-pages/man2/perf_event_open.2.html) man page which this library uses heavily.
+See this [kernel guide](https://perf.wiki.kernel.org/index.php/Tutorial) for a tutorial how to use perf and some of the limitations.

 # Use Cases
 If you are looking to interact with the perf subsystem directly with